Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: Why Subsampling Fails: The Ordering Experiment

 \section{Why $S_M$ Subsampling Fails: The Ordering Experiment}

-The symmetric group $S_M$ contains every group of order $M$ as a subgroup and is universally optimal (Theorem~\ref{thm:optimality}).
-A natural question is whether one can avoid the group selection problem entirely by drawing permutations from $S_M$.
+The symmetric group $S_M$ contains every group of order $M$ as a subgroup, and its Cayley graph construction $\mathbf{F}_\circ$ attains the KL spectrum (Theorem~\ref{thm:optimality}).
+A natural question is whether one can avoid the group selection problem entirely by drawing permutations from $S_M$ in the group-averaged estimator $\mathbf{F}_G$.
 PASE (Theorem~\ref{thm:pase}) requires $n = |G|$ for optimality; for $S_M$, this means $n = M!$, computationally infeasible for even moderate $M$ (e.g., $10! = 3{,}628{,}800$).
 What happens when we subsample $S_M$ with $n \ll M!$?